Yakutmuder9/Wnia-social-app/README.md

 ## What I'm Doing

-- 🌱 I’m currently learning web Development at Bellevue University.
+- 🌱 I have completed my bachelor's degree in Web Development at Bellevue University.
 - 👀 I’m interested in building website.
 - 📫 How to reach me: yakutmuder9@gmail.com, <a href="https://www.discordapp.com/users/yakutahmedin" target="_blank">(Discord)</a>, <a href="https://www.linkedin.com/in/yakut-ahmedin" target="_blank">(linked Ln)</a>